Strong mobile sector in Kazakhstan sees start of a boom in mobile broadband services

-Although growth slowed significantly in 2009, Kazakhstan has continued to experience a booming telecom market and coming into 2013 it included a mobile penetration of 170% and an impressive 49 internet users per 100 people.
-This healthy market has come about on the back of a growing economy (despite a few recent setbacks) and a program of positive regulatory reform within the telecom sector.
+Although growth slowed significantly in 2009, Kazakhstan has continued to experience a healthy telecom market and coming into 2013 it included a mobile penetration of 175% and an impressive figure of more than 50 internet users per 100 people.
+By early 2013 mobile broadband services comprised around one quarter of the total mobile market as this service platform continued on a rapid growth path.
+The country’s strong telecom market has come about on the back of a growing economy (despite the more recent setbacks) and a program of positive regulatory reform within the telecom sector.
 Legislation adopted in 2004 largely laid the foundation for liberalisation and development of the country’s telecom industry and put an end to the monopoly enjoyed by Kazakhtelecom, the state-controlled telecom operator.

 The rapid and successful development of telecommunications in the country encouraged a number of foreign companies – both service providers and suppliers - to establish a presence in this emerging market.
 Since 1992, international operators and manufacturers have been active in Kazakhstan in providing services and installing state-of-the-art equipment, especially as part of the country’s international telecom network.
 Companies such as Motorola, Lucent, Siemens, Alcatel, Nokia, Daewoo and Nortel Networks have all been active in the market.
 Recognising the long-term potential of this market, many foreign telecom companies have been looking to invest and form partnerships with local telecom enterprises.

 By 2005 four private operators had been licensed to provide international and long-distance services in competition with the incumbent Kazakhtelecom.
 They were state-railway subsidiary TransTelecom, KazTransCom (a subsidiary of the national oil company), Ducat and Astel.
 Up to 1,500 new telecom service providers of various kinds had been licensed by 2005.